Singanallur railway station

-Singanallur is a railway station in the city of coimbatore.
+Singanallur is a railway station in the city of Coimbatore.
 This railway station is located between Irugur and Pilamedu.

 Coimbatore Suburban Railway

-Coimbatore Suburban Railway is a circular suburban railway planned for coimbatore city.
+Coimbatore Suburban Railway is a circular suburban railway planned for Coimbatore city.
 The circular railway line will help run through Coimbatore Junction, Podanur, Vellalore, Irugur, Singanallur, Peelamedu and Coimbatore North.
-This will certainly help decongest the city roads.

 Connectivity

 The Singanallur railway station is connected to Gandhipuram Central Bus Terminus which is about 14 km, Ukkadam Bus Terminus is about 10.3 km, Saibaba Colony Bus Terminus is about 14 km, Coimbatore Junction railway station is about 9.9 km and Coimbatore International Airport is about 4.6 km.